 What is an “Off Ice” Session?

-Off Ice sessions (or dryland training) are intended to help improve on ice performance and to reduce injury risk.
-They are taught by our Club Coaches and are designed to teach skaters the basics of warm-up, cool-down, stretching, & strengthening as well as balance and technique for jumps and spins, and creative expression.
+Off Ice sessions (or dryland training) are intended to help our skaters improve on ice performance and to reduce injury risk.
+They are led by our Coaches and cover the basics of warm-up, cool-down, stretching, & strengthening as well as balance and technique for jumps and spins, and creative expression.
 Athletic shoes (runners) and appropriate active wear clothing are required for an Off Ice Session.